cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 --- abstract

 This document describes a scheme for hybrid public-key encryption (HPKE).
-This scheme provides authenticated public key encryption of arbitrary-sized plaintexts for a recipient public key.
+This scheme provides a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
+It also includes three authenticated variants, including one which authenticates possession of a pre-shared key, and two optional ones which which authenticates possession of a private key.
 HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
+Some authenticated variants may not be supported by all KEMs.
 We provide instantiations of the scheme using widely used and efficient primitives, such as Elliptic Curve Diffie-Hellman key agreement, HKDF, and SHA2.

 This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.